Using Oregano Oil Before Bed: How It Impacts Your Sleep & More!

 1. It Can Serve As An Antibiotic

-Staphylococcus bacteria has different strains that are responsible for various infections.
-The good news is that carvacrol effectively eliminates most of these strains, including Staphylococcus aureus, the causative organism for the chronic staph infection, and Staphylococcus epidermis, which causes different skin infections.
+Staphylococcus bacteria have different strains that are responsible for various infections.
+The good news is that carvacrol effectively eliminates most of these strains, including Staphylococcus aureus, the causative organism for chronic staph infection, and Staphylococcus epidermis, which causes different skin infections.

 Additionally, reports show that oregano oil may also be effective against antibiotic-resistant diseases such as E Coli and Pseudomonas aeruginosa